codegowhere/react-inject-env/README.md

 `-v / --var`: The variable name in `window` object that stores the environment variables.
 The default is `env` (window.**env**).
 However if you already have a variable called `window.env`, you may rename it to avoid conflicts.

+`-p / --prefix`: Defines the prefix of variables that are supposed to be used.
+Defaults to `REACT_APP_`

 ## .env / dotenv

 `.env` files are supported. `react-inject-env` will automatically detect environment variables in your `.env` file located in your root folder.